ATHEIST ALLIANCE INTERNATIONAL INC. (the “Alliance”)

 - “Director” means a member of the Board and includes Officers.

-- “General Meeting” means any meeting of the Members, called on an annual or extraordinary basis in accordance with the procedures set out in these Bylaws, for purposes which may include: electing or removing Directors, voting on properly received motions, passing statements of Alliance policy, and receiving information from the Board in respect of the Alliance’s operations.
+- “General Meeting” means any meeting of the Members at a physical location to consider, or electronic process established bythe Board through which Members consider, issues such as electing or removing Directors, voting on properly received motions, passing statements of Alliance policy, and receiving information from the Board in respect of the Alliance’s operations.
 Members eligible to participate in General Meetings may do so in person or through any electronic means approved for that purpose by the Board.

 - “Individual Member” means any person who is an individual member of the Alliance, having met the required criteria, having paid their annual fees on time, and having fulfilled their annual responsibilities to the Alliance.